ferd/dispcount/README.markdown

 # Dispcount #

 Dispcount is an attempt at making more efficient resource dispatching than usual Erlang pool approaches based on a single process receiving messages from everyone and possibly getting overloaded when demand is too high, or at least seeing slower and slower response times.
+It is still a fairly young library and we expect it to get more stable with time.

 ## When should I use dispcount? ##